 According to J.K.
 Rowling, "The Polyjuice Potion, which is a complex and time-consuming concoction, is best left to highly skilled witches and wizards.
 It enables the consumer to assume the physical appearance of another person, as long as they have first procured part of that individual's body to add to the brew (this may be anything — toenail clippings, dandruff or worse — but it is most usual to use hair)."

-In the books, Polyjuice Potion is used many times.
-First by Harry, Ron, and Hermione to gain information about the Chamber of Secrets, then by Barty Crouch Jr. to pose as Mad-Eye Moody in The Goblet of Fire, and finally by several of Harry’s close friends in order to transport him from Privet Drive safely in the Deathly Hallows.
+In the Harry Potter books, Polyjuice Potion is used many times.
+First by Harry, Ron, and Hermione to gain information about the Chamber of Secrets, then by Barty Crouch Jr. to pose as Mad-Eye Moody in The Goblet of Fire, and in the Deathly Hallows twice; first by several of Harry’s close friends in order to transport him from Privet Drive safely and again by the trio to gain access to the Ministry of Magic to look for Slytherin’s locket Horcrux.

-You’ll also notice that there is no ice in this recipe.
-I want my smoothie to stay cold for as long as possible, so I freeze my fruit instead.
-I find that frozen fruit makes for a much colder smoothie than using raw fruit with ice and I'd much rather find a straw chunk of frozen banana in my drink than a chunk of ice.
-The added benefit of using frozen bananas as a base is that they take on the texture of ice cream when blended, making this smoothie extra creamy and cutting down on any bitterness from the kale.
+There is no ice in this smoothie recipe, instead, I prefer to freeze all of the fruit and greens.
+I find that frozen fruit makes for a much colder, thicker smoothie than using raw fruit with ice, and I'd much rather find a stray chunk of frozen banana or blueberry in my smoothie than a chunk of ice!
+The added benefit of using frozen banana is that it takes on a similar texture to ice cream when blended, and when paired with a measure of thick Greek yogurt and whole milk, this smoothie is nicely creamy.

 Polyjuice Potion Smoothie

 - Prep Time: 5 minutes

 - Method: Blender